runebookai/tome/ARCHITECTURE.md

 It's done via a Tauri plugin called `tauri-plugin-sql`.
 Technically, the plugin just creates a bridge between the frontend and backend through Tauri's `invoke` mechanism.
-So while the queries are technically being made via Sqlx in Rust, as a developer, it's all done via our Typescript models.
+So while the queries are technically being made via Sqlx in Rust, as a developer you only need to worry about the Typescript models.

 ### Models